A Short Career Summary

 Mark is a high school dropout who began doing research in biology in college and went on to complete a PhD at Harvard, studying under the poet-laureate of conservation, Edward O. Wilson.
 To document the social behavior of Asian ants for his graduate research he learned photography, and his very first images were published in National Geographic magazine.

-Mark is known for documenting new animal species and behaviors during his exploration of remote places in more than a hundred countries.
-He takes pleasure not just in physical adventure but in the intellectual challenge of finding connections across fields, whether it’s comparing the structure of such communities as bacterial films and forest canopies, or examining the life and death of societies across the animal kingdom and in humans right up to the present day.
-When not lost in nature he lives with his wife and fellow globetrotter Melissa Wells in Brooklyn, New York, and keeps an office overflowing with books, tree-climbing gear, entomology supplies, and camera equipment in Greenport, Long Island.
+Mark is known for documenting new species and behaviors during his exploration of remote places in more than a hundred countries.
+He takes pleasure not just in physical adventure but in the intellectual challenge of finding connections across fields, whether it’s comparing the structure of bacterial communities and forest canopies, or examining the life and death of societies across the animal kingdom and in humans right up to the present day.
+When not lost in nature he lives with his wife and fellow globetrotter Melissa Wells in Brooklyn, New York, and keeps an office overflowing with books, tree-climbing gear, entomology supplies, and cameras in Greenport, Long Island.

 I have always been a biologist.
 The storyteller emerged later.

 I began watching ants in the family backyard in Salida, Colorado, in 1958, the year I was born, and I’ve pretty much stayed at ant level ever since, using insects as a way into thinking about evolution and society.
 That I turned a boy’s obsession into a career surprised my family, none of whom are academics.
 The parallels between my beloved ants and humans would become a theme of my 2010 book, Adventures Among Ants.
 An insight while writing Adventures became the animating idea of much of my current work: the way ants forge societies is an attribute shared by us humans..
-The maturation of my initial thinking on this topic was covered by Nicholas Griffin in Before the Swarm (Atavist, 2011).
+The maturation of my initial thinking on this topic was covered by Nicholas Griffin in Before the Swarm (Atavist, 2011), and updated in Harvard Magazine and The Sun.

 But I’m getting ahead of myself.
 My dad was a Presbyterian minister, mother a stay-at-home mom.
 My family moved to the Midwest when I was six.
 I was the classic introverted nature boy, scoping out creeks for frogs and climbing trees.
 At home I bred Jackson’s chameleons, a triceratops-like Kenyan lizard with three horns.
 Rearing this species was considered impossible, and I was asked to write about the experience for the newsletter of the Wisconsin Herpetological Society, which I had joined as a charter member at the age of twelve.
 One school day at breakfast I received a call from a zookeeper in South Africa, who clearly thought I was a professional and wanted advice on chameleon husbandry.
 My family stared as I explained over long distance how to sustain a safe feeding area for newborn reptiles.